kriswrites/bible/[ # ] Debates/keeping_the_law.md

 1 John 3:9-12 - If you are born of God you will do no sin , this is the message you have heard from the start

 Romans 2:13 - Hearers of the law are not just, but those that keep the law

+Romans 2:12 - You will be judged by the law whether you know it or not

+Romans 6:23 - The wages of sin are death, the gift of god is the life (law)

 **Counter Points**